 Email marketing is essential to marijuana-related businesses and can help drive significant profits.
 However, there are rules to follow and tricks to implement in order to get the best results, and it’s imperative that you follow those rules.

-Whether you’re a marijuana retailer or you provide ancillary products and services to the marijuana industry, there are email marketing messages you should be sending to generate profits.
+Whether you’re a marijuana business or you provide ancillary products and services to the cannabis industry, there are email marketing messages you should be sending to generate profits.
 Don’t miss out on that opportunity, because I guarantee you, your competitors won’t miss it.

 Susan Gunelius, Lead Analyst for Cannabiz Media and author of Marijuana Licensing Reference Guide: 2017 Edition, is also President & CEO of KeySplash Creative, Inc., a marketing communications company offering, copywriting, content marketing, email marketing, social media marketing, and strategic branding services.
 She spent the first half of her 25-year career directing marketing programs for AT&T and HSBC.
 Today, her clients include household brands like Citigroup, Cox Communications, Intuit, and more as well as small businesses around the world.
 Susan has written 11 marketing-related books, including the highly popular Content Marketing for Dummies, 30-Minute Social Media Marketing, Kick-ass Copywriting in 10 Easy Steps, The Ultimate Guide to Email Marketing, and she is a popular marketing and branding keynote speaker.
 She is also a Certified Career Coach and Founder and Editor in Chief of Women on Business, an award-winning blog for business women.
 Susan holds a B.S. in marketing and an M.B.A in management and strategy.